 - Maximum frame rate 60 frames/s in normal mode and 100 frames/s in forced mode.

-The shutter speed can be set both by the drum on the top panel and by the control dial (remember to set the drum to the T position).
-It is convenient to change the aperture with the ring on the lens.
-But if you are not used to this, this parameter can be adjusted to one of the control dials, and the ring set to position A. Both the front and rear control dials are multifunctional here: the current function changes after pressing the dial.
+The front and rear control dials are multifunctional here: the current function changes after pressing the dial.
 For example, setting ISO is an alternative function for a disc.
-But there is a subtlety that is poorly described in the instructions: to reprogram the disk, you will have to look into two different menu items, moving the old selector to the “command” position and assigning a new function to the control disk.
+But there is a subtlety that is poorly described in the instructions: to reprogram the disk; you will have to look into two different menu items, move the old selector to the “command” position, and assign a new function control disk.

 With the help of quasi-mechanical selectors, the shutter operating mode is set (the video mode is also turned on here), the type of exposure metering, and the autofocus mode.

-The drum of exposure compensation disappeared, and its place was taken by the status monochrome display.
+The drum of exposure compensation disappeared, and the status monochrome display took its place.
 Exposure compensation is now entered using the corresponding button and control dial.

-A number of secondary parameters are assigned by default to the multifunctional navipad buttons: white balance, film simulation, AF area type, forced mode.
-But they are all functional, that is, they can be reprogrammed.
+Many secondary parameters are assigned by default to the multifunctional navigation pad buttons: white balance, film simulation, AF area type, forced mode.
+But they are all functional; that is, they can be reprogrammed.

 Burst speed is assigned to a button on the front panel by default.
 But all these buttons can be easily reprogrammed in the menu.

 A separate joystick under the thumb is responsible for the selection of the autofocus area.
 It is quick and convenient, which is familiar to professional photographers.
 The joystick is small, with a soft stroke.
-It takes some getting used to: at first, the AF area seems to move too quickly.
-But the joystick definitely does not deserve any criticism: it is a convenient and operative tool.
+It takes some getting used to at; first, the AF area seems to move too quickly.
+But the joystick does not deserve any criticism: it is a convenient and operative tool.

 An equally important element of the interface is the touchscreen display of the camera.
-It allows you not only to set the AF area by touching and release the shutter, but also to control the camera.
+It allows you to set the AF area by touching and releasing the shutter and controlling the camera.
 So, the touch interface works in the quick on-screen menu (called by the Q button; menu items can be preselected in the menu).
 In addition, the touch display supports swiping while shooting.
 For example, swiping from top to bottom turns on the electronic level, from bottom to top turns on the histogram.
-If you are looking through the viewfinder and the display is off, it can still be used to select an AF area: it retains swipe sensitivity.
+If you are looking through the viewfinder and the display is off, it can still select an AF area: it retains swipe sensitivity.

 The advantages of the screen include its unique sloping design.
-It can be rotated not only up and down, but also to the right: useful for vertical framing and shooting from a low point.
+The screen can be rotated up and down and to the right: useful for vertical framing and shooting from a low point.

 The camera itself contains the following connectors: microphone input, USB 3.0, micro HDMI, remote control connector.
-The camera supports charging the battery from USB, the batteries in the battery grip cannot be charged from USB.
+The camera supports charging the battery from USB; the loaded batteries cannot be charged from USB.
 Power is not supplied during camera operation.
-There is no headphone jack and is located on the separately sold battery grip.
+There is no headphone jack, and it is located on the separately sold battery grip.